 Ah, the inevitable birthday post, listing all the lessons learned.
-Technically I just turned 31, so I am one year late for this kind of post, but turning 30 was just a blur, and this is the first year I actually have had time to reflect on the past crazy decade.
+Technically I just turned 31, so I am one year late for this kind of post, but turning 30 was just a blur, and this is the first year I actually have had time to reflect on the past chaotic decade.
 In case you haven’t noticed, this blog is kind of like free therapy in a public forum.
-I wish every filmmaker and entrepreneur went to therapy.
+I wish every filmmaker and entrepreneur was able to go to therapy.
 So yes, I am guilty of indulging in the list-making / self-help mania.
-Here it is anyway, because I like reflecting on things (ruminating, would say my dad) and processing with others helps me to get clarity and see the glass half full instead of constantly aching over the bad stuff.
-Also, I have not written on this blog since May 8, and I know I need to get back on it – nothing better than a birthday to stop procrastinating and get on with that to-do list.
+Here it is anyway because I like reflecting on things (ruminating, as my dad would say), and processing with others helps me get clarity and see the glass half full instead of constantly aching over the bad stuff.
+Also, I have not written on this blog since May 8, and I need to get back on it – nothing better than a birthday to stop procrastinating and get on with that to-do list.

 1. Things will not go as planned, and that’s okay

 I had a plan for so many things, but I now see that it’s the vision, rather than the plans, that mattered.
 All the very specific plans I had like applying to French broadcaster Canal + or meeting the love of my life did not pan out, and I’m thankful they didn’t.
 In college I wanted to work in cinema, but studied political science and worked in tech – somehow all those things collided with the making of my first feature film “She Started It“, made with my co-founder Insiyah Saeed, in a way I would never have anticipated.
 When I first moved from France to San Francisco for an internship at 22 years old, I had an idea of what I wanted to do and went after it very ambitiously, but it’s the jobs I got rejected from and the plans that didn’t work out that gave room for the rest, that space where intuition thrives.

 2. Friends make the world go round